iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

-# Configure a View
+# Configure a Project

-You can configure additional settings for your views.
-Some of these settings, such as view name, are optional.
+You can configure additional settings for your projects.
+Some of these settings, such as project name, are optional.
 Some other settings, such as data remotes, may be required depending on how your Git repository has been set up.

-## Scenarios when views settings are required
+## Scenarios when projects settings are required

 If you are connecting to a DVC repo which is at the root of the Git repository and does not reference remote/cloud storage, then you can successfully visualize it without configuring additional settings.

-Alternatively, you could create views from:
+Alternatively, you could create projects from:

 - Non-DVC repositories
 - Project sub-directories in a monorepo